knative/serving/docs/debugging/performance-investigation-guide.md

 resources.

-If there is a large gap between requested pod count and desired pod count, that is an indication that Elafros auto scaler is unable to communicate with Kubernetes master to make the request.
+If there is a large gap between requested pod count and desired pod count, that is an indication that Elafros autoscaler is unable to communicate with Kubernetes master to make the request.

-In the example above, auto scaler requested 18 pods to optimally serve the traffic but was only granted 8 pods because the cluster is out of resources.
+In the example above, autoscaler requested 18 pods to optimally serve the traffic but was only granted 8 pods because the cluster is out of resources.

 ## CPU and memory usage